 Alejandro Jodorowsky practically invented midnight cinema.
-His break-through hit, El Topo (1970) was about a nameless gunslinger in a mythical Western setting.
+His breakthrough hit, El Topo (1970), was about a nameless gunslinger in a mythical western setting.
 It was so weird, so bizarre, that studios didn’t know what to do with it.
-New York exhibitor and owner of The Elgin Cinema, Ben Barenholtz purchased the rights and ran El Topo every night in the midnight slot.
-Once word got out, the audience came en masse and Beatles manager Allen Klein purchased the United States distribution rights, Jodorowsky was in business.
-Following El Topo with The Holy Mountain (1973), Tusk (1980) and Santa Sangre (1989), Jodorowsky continued his run as cinema’s grand provocateur.
+New York exhibitor and owner of The Elgin Cinema, Ben Barenholtz, purchased the rights and ran El Topo every night in the midnight slot.
+Once word got out, the audience came en masse, and Beatles manager Allen Klein purchased the United States distribution rights.
+Jodorowsky was in business.
+Following El Topo with The Holy Mountain (1973), Tusk (1980), and Santa Sangre (1989), Jodorowsky continued his run as cinema’s grand provocateur.
 For some, his movies are little anarchic art pieces loaded with symbolism and hallucinations that drive right to the Jungian forms within.
 For others, they are merely crude and perverse for the sake of being crude and perverse.
 Whichever side of the aisle you sit on, all can agree that whatever they are, they certainly aren’t boring.

-The story concerns Alejandro as a young boy and his relationship with his mother, Sara (Pamela Flores) and father, Jaime (Brontis Jodorowsky) while living under an oppressive Ibáñez led regime.
+The story concerns Alejandro as a young boy and his relationship with his mother, Sara (Pamela Flores), and father, Jaime (Brontis Jodorowsky), while living under an oppressive Ibáñez led regime.
 Jodorowsky envisions his mother as a voluptuous opera singer who believes that her son is the reincarnation of her father—meaning that she did not/does not have a healthy relationship with either.
 His father is an abrasive man who believes just the opposite, that death is death and nothing else.
 This provides the central conflict with characters often wondering and musing if there is anything after this.
-The Father, who believes that there is nothing, inadvertently goes on an adventure that sees him “reincarnate” himself as a revolutionary, a horse caretaker, a bum, a carpenter, a holistic healer, a father (again) and eventually, Jodorowsky himself (who makes appearances every now and then).
-He doesn’t seem to understand that he is in fact dying and being born again and again.
+The Father, who believes that there is nothing, inadvertently goes on an adventure that sees him “reincarnate” himself as a revolutionary, a horse caretaker, a bum, a carpenter, a holistic healer, a father (again), and eventually, Jodorowsky himself (who makes appearances every now and then).
+He doesn’t seem to understand that he is, in fact, dying and being born again and again.
 Some people just don’t get the message.

 The other conflict concerns money, which was Jodorowsky’s own personal conflict.
-Also in theaters is the documentary, Jodorowsky’s Dune from director Frank Pavich.
+Also in theaters is the documentary Jodorowsky’s Dune from director Frank Pavich.
 The documentary chronicles Jodorowsky’s plans to adapt Frank Herbert’s seminal sci-fi novel Dune into the most lavish, most ostentatious movie ever crafted.
-It was to star Orson Welles, Mick Jagger, Salvador Dalí—among many others, boasted a thirteen hour runtime and feature some of the most cutting edge special effects the brightest minds of the time could offer.
-The movie went insanely over budget even before the cameras rolled and the producers pulled the plug and eventually the novel landed in the lap of David Lynch.
+It was to star Orson Welles, Mick Jagger, Salvador Dalí—among many others, would have boasted a 13-hour runtime and featured some of the most cutting edge special effects the brightest minds of the time could offer.
+The movie went insanely over budget even before the cameras rolled and the producers pulled the plug, and eventually, the novel landed in the lap of David Lynch.

-This is the third Jodorowsky movie I have seen, and it would be tough to say that I “like” them, but they do fascinate me.
-I imagine what it would be like to walk into a dive bar in Tocopilla and finding Alejandro at the bar, waxing poetically about life and love.
+This is the third Jodorowsky movie I have seen, and it would be tough to say that I like them, but they do fascinate me.
+I imagine what it would be like to walk into a dive bar in Tocopilla and find Alejandro at the bar, waxing poetically about life and love.
 He would talk for hours while slamming down brews, oh the stories he would tell!
-And then, when I least expected it, he would lead me to the back where a one-legged midget hobbled around collecting money from thirsty patrons who all wanted to drink from the voluptuous señorita.
+And then, when I least expected it, he would lead me to the back where a one-legged man hobbled around collecting money from thirsty patrons who all wanted to drink from the voluptuous señorita.
 With Jodorowsky, you always have to be prepared.